gausby/graphql_deux/README.md

 ## Challenges

-While it is pretty straight forward to setup the compile steps I have stumbled upon the following challenges.
+While it is pretty straight forward to setup the compilation steps I have stumbled upon the following challenges.

 Feel free to open issues responding to particular challenges by